Skip to main content

 Bot Commands

-When you send a bot command, ZeroPath posts an acknowledgment comment immediately and then updates that same comment in-place once the result is ready.
-This keeps your PR conversation clean by avoiding duplicate replies.
-When you change an issue’s status via a bot command (for example, marking it as false positive, accepted risk, or resolved), a vulnerability status changed notification is sent through your configured notification channels.
+For the full command reference — every keyword, alias, target form, the because modifier, RBAC requirements, and platform support — see Bot Commands.
+When you change an issue’s status via a bot command, a vulnerability status changed notification is sent through your configured notification channels.
 The notification includes the previous status, new status, and who made the change, so your team has full visibility into triage decisions made from PR comments.

 Comments that appear to contain prompt injection content are automatically blocked.
 If you receive a rejection message, rephrase your question as a direct inquiry about the reported issue.